The Social Self|

 Wilson, T. D., & Dunn, E. W. (2004).
 Self-knowledge: Its limits, value and potential for improvement.
 ANNUAL REVIEW OF PSYCHOLOGY, 55, 493-518.

-Students are expected to engage in service work at Gilead and are also expected to reflect on their volunteering experience.
-Students will be required to write reflection papers to connect their volunteering experience with their weekly readings.
-Through closely interacting with the clients at Gilead on a one-on-one basis, students will learn about how one┐s self-knowledge is developed, shaped, and can be changed via life events and social interactions.
+Students will be required to write reflection papers for the weekly readings.
 They will participate weekly discussions in the class and will lead discussion at least once during the semester.
 Students will write a final paper in the form of literature review or research proposal.

 |Drop/Add Enrollment Requests|